-CANDIDACY REQUIREMENTS: A student may attain the M.S.Ed. degree in one of the following
+CANDIDACY REQUIREMENTS: A student may attain the M.S.Ed. degree in one of the following ways:

-- 1. 37 semester hours including thesis or assessment; - 2.
+- 1. 37 semester hours including thesis or assessment (note: many degrees are more than 37 hrs.); - 2.
 37 semester hours including Practicum I and Practicum II; - 3.
 37 semester hours including Internship I and II; - 4.
 37 semester hours including comprehensive examination.